MicrosoftDocs/windows-dev-docs/windows-apps-src/security/web-account-manager.md

 }
 ```

-Note that the GetMsaToken method we passed to our new WebAccountProviderCommand doesn't exist yet (we'll build that in the next step), so feel free to add it as an empty method for now.
+The GetMsaToken method we passed to our new **WebAccountProviderCommand** doesn't exist yet (we'll build that in the next step), so feel free to add it as an empty method for now.

 Run the above code and your pane should look something like this: